IPH-Technologies-Pvt-Ltd/Tic-Tac-Toe-ReactJs/README.md

-Sure!
-Here's an example of a README file for a Tic Tac Toe game built with React.js:

 # Tic Tac Toe Game

 This is a simple Tic Tac Toe game built using React.js.
 It allows two players to take turns and play the game on a 3x3 grid.
 The game also includes a win condition detection, which announces the winner or a draw.